Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator: DEMONSTRATION EXAMPLE

-The comparison of the control costs in one episode $J = \sum_{k=0}^{T_{epi}/T_s}(\bm{x}_{k+1}^\top Q \bm{x}_{k+1} + R u_k^2)$ is shown in \rfig{fig11}.
-It can be seen from \rfig{fig11} that the cost of using the online RL controller alone (RL alone) is significantly high in the early stage of learning.
-This indicates that the inverted pendulum falls over quickly when the controller is inexperienced, resulting in significantly low transient learning performance.
-On the other hand, the cost of using the proposed method ($K$+RL) is lower than that of using the online RL controller alone, even in the early stage of learning.
-This indicates that the proposed method can maintain the control performance to some extent even in inexperienced states.
-Furthermore, it can be observed that the cost of using the proposed method is lower than that of using the quasi-optimal linear control law alone ($K$ alone) in the final episode.
-This result means that the performance of the control law leaned by the proposed method is better than that of the linear control law alone.
+The comparison of the average of the cost $J_{\mathrm{fin}}(k_{\mathrm{fin}})$ at each trial across 3500 sets of simulations is shown in \rfig{fig:step2_Jfin}, where the inset shows an enlarged view with a different range of the vertical axis.
+The cost for $K^\mathrm{AC}$ alone is calculated by averaging the cost for 3500 simulations with randomly selected initial states.
+It can be seen from \rfig{fig:step2_Jfin} that the average cost obtained with RL alone is very high in the early stage of learning.
+This is because the inverted pendulum falls over in a short time when the controller has little experience.
+On the other hand, the proposed approach ($K^\mathrm{AC}$+RL) shows significantly better transient learning performance.
+The average cost is lower than that of RL alone especially in the early stage of learning.
+This indicates that the quasi-optimal linear control law $K^\mathrm{AC}$ in the proposed approach assists the closed-loop system to maintain a certain level of control performance even in inexperienced states.
+This interpretation agrees with the observation that the cost of using the online RL in parallel with the initial control law ($K^{\mathrm{init}}$ +RL) is higher than that of the proposed approach in the early stage of learning since the control performance of the initial linear control law is worse than $K^\mathrm{AC}$.
+It should be noted that the cost $J_{\mathrm{fin}}(k_{\mathrm{fin}})$ for collecting the data in Step~1 is $4.35$, which is negligibly small compared with the cost for achieving the same control performance using RL alone and $K^{\mathrm{init}}$+ RL.
+Therefore, designing $K^\mathrm{AC}$ in Step~1 is quite beneficial compared to the cost to obtain it online.

-\rtab{tab3} shows the control costs associated with each controller: the initially given control law alone ($K_0$ alone), the linear control law alone ($K$ alone), the proposed method ($K$+RL), and the online RL controller alone (RL alone).
-It is shown in \rtab{tab3} that the cost of using $K$ alone is lower than that of $K_0$ alone.
-This indicates that the performance is improved through Algorithm \ref{alg1} in Step 1.
-In addition, the cost of using the proposed method is lower than that of using $K$ alone, which indicates that the nonlinear control law learned by the online RL in Step 2 achieves a performance that cannot be realized by the linear control law alone.
-Furthermore, we can see that the performance of the proposed method is better than that of the online RL controller alone.